gustavobotti/gustavobotti/README.md

 Full-stack developer with a versatile skill set, I'm passionate about learning a bit of everything in the world of technology.

-I'm currently focused on PHP development, specializing in frameworks such as Laravel and Yii2.
-Additionally, I'm exploring JavaScript for integrating with APIs related to geolocation, maps, and routes.
+I'm currently working as a PHP developer, specializing in frameworks such as Laravel/Zend/Yii2 and exploring JavaScript for integrating with APIs related to geolocation, maps, and routes.

-I'm also interested in C++ and Lua, which I'm experimenting with for personal projects.
+I have personal interest in C++ and Lua, which I'm experimenting with for fun.
 PostgreSQL is my database of choice at the moment, but I'm also familiar with MySQL.

 You can also find me on [GitLab](https://gitlab.com/gbotti).